List of One Life to Live characters introduced in the 1990s: LeeAnn Demerest

 LeeAnn Demerest is a fictional character on the American soap opera One Life to Live.
 The role was played by Yasmine Bleeth from 1991 to 1993.
 LeeAnn is the daughter of DuAnn Demerest.

 LeeAnn Demerest comes to Llanview in 1991 on the heels of her mother DuAnn, the midwife who had helped birth Max Holden.
 Max is trying to uncover whether he is Asa Buchanan's biological son, and DuAnn seems inclined to help him make it look that way.
 LeeAnn becomes involved with Kevin Buchanan, who is on the rebound from a failed romance with Stephanie Hobart, but LeeAnn and Max are also drawn to one another.
 When LeeAnn believes that Max has fallen for Luna Moody, she sleeps with Kevin and becomes pregnant.
 Kevin finds out in 1992, and they elope.
 Meanwhile, blackmailing DuAnn is murdered, and Julia Medina confesses to the crime.
-Kevin and LeeAnn's marriage crumbles over her closeness with Jason Webb; they divorce, and LeeAnn leaves town for Texas with their son Duke Buchanan in 1993.
+Kevin and LeeAnn's marriage crumbles over her closeness with Jason Webb; they divorce in 1992.
+LeeAnn helps an illiterate Jason Webb learn to read and write; they fall in love and plan to get married on Valentine's Day 1993.
+After Jason is framed for possession of marijuana by Todd Manning, Zachary Rosen, and Powell Lord III, Kevin refuses LeeAnn any visitation with her son.
+Marty Saybrooke convinces Jason to pretend an affair, so that LeeAnn will break up with him.
+When she finds them together on Valentine's Day, she is destroyed, but Marty and Jason's plan is successful.
+Kevin gives LeeAnn custody of Duke now that Jason is out of the picture.
+Now that she is no longer with Jason and she is still heartbroken, LeeAnn leaves town for Texas with their son Duke Buchanan in 1993 to care for her ailing cousin, Ruth Ann.